-Date Important decision 2022, and the issuance of an internal control statement based on the results of the self-assessment. • Approved the full re-election of directors. • Approved the lifting of non-competition restrictions for new directors. • Approved the motion to determine the matters related to the convening of the 2023 general shareholders' meeting of the Company. • Approved the Company's 2023 budget. • Approval of donation for the Gamania Cheer Up Foundation. • Approved the capital increase of subsidiary "Jollybuy Digital Technology Co., Ltd.".
+Date Important decision • Approved the Company's internal control system from January 1, 2022 to December 31, 2022, and the issuance of an internal control statement based on the results of the self-assessment.
+Approved the full re-election of directors.
+Approved the lifting of non-competition restrictions for new directors. • Approved the motion to determine the matters related to the convening of the 2023 general shareholders' meeting of the Company.
+Approved the Company's 2023 budget.
+Approval of donation for the Gamania Cheer Up Foundation.
+Approved the capital increase of subsidiary "Jollybuy Digital Technology Co., Ltd.".
 Approval of the amendment to the Company's internal control system and Rules for Implementation of Internal Audit.
-May 10 • Approved the Company's consolidated financial statements for 2023 Q1.
-May 10, 2023 Approved the proposal for the Company's 2022 directors' remuneration and managerial officers' remuneration.
-2023 Approved the nomination and qualification review of candidates for directors (including Approved the capital increase of subsidiary "Nownews Network Co., Ltd.".
-June 20, • Approval of the appointment of the Company's Chairman 2023 • Approved the establishment of the "Audit Committee".
-L 1 10 • Approved the appointment of the Company's second "Nomination Committee" members.
-July 12, • Approved the appointment of the Company's 5th "Remuneration Committee" members.
-2023 • Approval of the determination of the Ex-dividend base date for the Company August 7, • Approved the Company's consolidated financial statements for 2023 Q2.
-2023 • Approved the establishment of the first "Risk Management Committee". • Approved the Company's consolidated financial statements for 2023 Q3. • Approved the formulation of the Company's 2024 annual audit plan. • Approved the 2023 "Performance Evaluation of the Board of Directors". • Approved the motion to amend the Company's "Sustainable Development Committee November Charter".
-6, 2023 • Approved the motion to amend the Company's "Corporate Social Responsibility Best 0, 2025 Practice Principles". • Approved the amendments to the Company's "Procedures for Transactions with Specific Companies, Group Enterprises and Related Parties". • Approved the change of "Deputy Spokesperson". • Approved the establishment of an "Information Security Supervisor." • Approved the Company's 2023 financial statements. • Approved the motion for the Company's 2023 internal control system statement. • Approved the proposal for the independence evaluation of the Company's CPAs and the subordinate CPA firm of the Company in 2024.
-March 6, 2024 • Approved the 113 remuneration of directors and managers recommended by the Company's Remuneration Committee.
-Approval for the Company's 2023 distribution of remuneration to employees and directors.
-Approved the Company's 2023 earnings appropriation proposal. • Approved the motion to determine the matters related to the convening of the 2024 general shareholders' meeting of the Company. • Approved the amendments to the Company's "Rules of Procedure for Board of Directors Meetings".
+Approved the Company's consolidated financial statements for 2023 Q1.
+May 10, Approved the proposal for the Company's 2022 directors' remuneration and managerial 2023 officers' remuneration.
+Approved the nomination and qualification review of candidates for directors (including independent directors).
+Approved the capital increase of subsidiary "Nownews Network Co., Ltd.".
+Juna 20 Approval of the appointment of the Company's Chairman June 20, 2023 Approved the establishment of the "Audit Committee".
+2023 Approved the appointment of the Company's second "Nomination Committee" members.
+July 12, Approved the appointment of the Company's 5th "Remuneration Committee" members.
+2023 Approval of the determination of the Ex-dividend base date for the Company August 7, Approved the Company's consolidated financial statements for 2023 Q2.
+2023 Approved the establishment of the first "Risk Management Committee".
+Approved the Company's consolidated financial statements for 2023 Q3.
+Approved the formulation of the Company's 2024 annual audit plan.
+Approved the 2023 "Performance Evaluation of the Board of Directors".
+Approved the motion to amend the Company's "Sustainable Development Committee November Charter".
+6, 2023 Approved the motion to amend the Company's "Corporate Social Responsibility Best 0, 2023 Practice Principles".
+Approved the amendments to the Company's "Procedures for Transactions with Specific Companies, Group Enterprises and Related Parties".
+Approved the change of "Deputy Spokesperson".
+Approved the establishment of an "Information Security Supervisor."
+Approved the Company's 2023 financial statements.
+Approved the motion for the Company's 2023 internal control system statement.
+Approved the proposal for the independence evaluation of the Company's CPAs and the subordinate CPA firm of the Company in 2024.
+Approved the 113 remuneration of directors and managers recommended by the March 6, Company's Remuneration Committee.
+2024 Approval for the Company's 2023 distribution of remuneration to employees and directors.
+Approved the Company's 2023 earnings appropriation proposal. • Approved the motion to determine the matters related to the convening of the 2024 general shareholders' meeting of the Company.
+Approved the amendments to the Company's "Rules of Procedure for Board of Directors

-Date Important decision • Approved the "Group's tax policy". • Approved the establishment of the "Group's Advertising Ethics Policy". • Approved the Company's 2024 budget. • Approved the motion for the Company to participate in the cash capital increase of Walkermedia Co., Ltd. • Approval of donation for the Gamania Cheer Up Foundation. • Approved the capital increase of subsidiary "Jollybuy Digital Technology Co., Ltd.". • Approved the capital increase of subsidiary "Nownews Network Co., Ltd.". • Approved the Company's participation in the cash capital increase of "Flourish Wisdom Limited". • Approved the motion for the Company to acquire the equity of "Gash Point Co., Ltd." from "Conetter Comarketing Co., Ltd.". • Approved the motion for the Company to acquire the equity of "Gamania Payment Co., Ltd." from "Gash Point Co., Ltd." and "Gash Point (HK) Co., Ltd.".
+Date Important decision Meetings". • Approved the "Group's tax policy".
+Approved the establishment of the "Group's Advertising Ethics Policy".
+Approved the Company's 2024 budget. • Approved the motion for the Company to participate in the cash capital increase of Walkermedia Co., Ltd. Approval of donation for the Gamania Cheer Up Foundation.
+Approved the capital increase of subsidiary "Jollybuy Digital Technology Co., Ltd.".
+Approved the capital increase of subsidiary "Nownews Network Co., Ltd.".
+Approved the Company's participation in the cash capital increase of "Flourish Wisdom Limited". • Approved the motion for the Company to acquire the equity of "Gash Point Co., Ltd." from "Conetter Comarketing Co., Ltd.". • Approved the motion for the Company to acquire the equity of "Gamania Payment Co., Ltd." from "Gash Point Co., Ltd." and "Gash Point (HK) Co., Ltd.".